salcan/BeyondNothing/content/about.md

 ## Timeline
 2017-Current
 *Protolabs*
 Industry leader in prototyping & on-demand manufacturing visioned a platform enabling them to add new manufacturing services and offerings at a rapidly growing pace.
-My work on the experience platform involved developing a npm based design system for ultimate component reusability, dockerizing all of their dotnet core and node
+My work on the experience platform involved developing a npm based design system for ultimate component reusability, dockerizing all of their dotnet core and node based API applications.
+I also lead the internationalization translation and localization efforts.
+As front end architect I enabled rapid continuous deployment of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzIzNzcxNzUsMjMwMzI5OTUyLDE3Mj
+eyJoaXN0b3J5IjpbMjA2MjA0MzA5NCwyMzAzMjk5NTIsMTcyNT
-UwOTYyOTYsLTMwMTA5Mjc4MiwtMTg3NDI2NzM0MywxMDA2MzE2
+A5NjI5NiwtMzAxMDkyNzgyLC0xODc0MjY3MzQzLDEwMDYzMTY0
-NDE1XX0=
+MTVdfQ==
 -->